dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-pubsub/dotnet-messaging-pubsub-howto.md

 > Dapr listens for HTTP requests at `http://localhost:3500` and internal Jobs gRPC requests at `http://localhost:4001`.

 ## Register the Dapr PubSub client with dependency injection
-The Dapr Messaging SDK provides an extension method to simplify the registration of the Dapr PubSub client.
+The Dapr PubSub SDK provides an extension method to simplify the registration of the Dapr PubSub client, called `DaprPublishSubscribeClient`.
 Before completing the dependency injection registration in `Program.cs`, add the following line:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);